aviralj02/Data-Analysis-Project-using-Python/README.md

-This is project for data analysis of population of India written in Python and using libraries like pandas for analysis and matplotlib for data visualization.
-All data is stored in a csv file and fetched.
+# Project Overview
+This data analysis project analyses the population dataset for India (as of 2011) and provides users with the appropriate results.
+Visualization of data is also employed.

+## Technologies used
+- Python
+- Pandas
+- Matplotlib